tonyxieuoft/Schott-Dataset-Scripts/README.md

 The main script can be called through the linux terminal via `./extract_species.sh ALIGNMENT_FOLDER_LOCATION species_file.txt`, where `ALIGNMENT_FOLDER_LOCATION` is a placeholder for the location of the direct alignment folder.

+## The second script ("Create_Name_Accessions_CSVs")

+### Purpose

+The second script takes the alignment data from `Extracted_Alignments` (or any folder with alignments that follow the same heading conventions as the Schott dataset) and extracts species names and accessions from them.
+The names and accessions are subsequently stored in CSV format.

+### What each file does

+`extract_name_accession.sh` is the main script.
+It calls on the scripts `get_first.py` and `extract_name_accession.py`.
+The alignment files from the Schott dataset are named in such a way that the gene name always appears first. `get_first.py` simply extracts the gene name. `extract_name_accession.py` does the bulk of the work, extracting names and accession from each fasta heading within an alignment file.
+Redirection and writing the output to CSV files is executed by the main script.

+### Usage

+Similar to the first script, before calling the main script, make sure that all of the scripts and auxillary files are in the same folder depth (ex. in Downloads).

+The mains script can be called via the linux terminal through `./extract_name_accession.sh ALIGNMENT_FOLDER_LOCATION`.